• Skip to primary navigation

 • Before washing the escarole, place it horizontally on your cutting board.
 Cut off and discard the root end.
 Slice the remaining escarole bunch into three equal parts.
 To make smaller pieces, you can cut those in half horizontally.

-• Plunge your escarole into the water in the sink and swirl it around.
+• Plunge the escarole into the water in the sink and swirl it around.
 The dirt will sink to the bottom.
 Transfer the escarole to a colander and give it a rinse.
 Let it drain while you continue with the recipe.

 Nutrition